jbemmel/srl-docter-agent/README.md

 # Example 2: Sporadic conjunction of events

-Investigating a correlation between the number of routes announced by a customer and high CPU utilization, we configure the agent to report on high CPU utilization beyond a threshold, but only when preceeded by a certain increase in route count:
+Investigating a possible correlation between the number of routes announced by a customer and high CPU utilization, we configure the agent to report on high CPU utilization beyond a threshold, but only when preceeded by a certain increase in route count:

 ```